-- Coordinating covered services → Your PCP, along with the other members of your Care Team, is responsible for coordinating all your medical care.
-Your Care Team may consist of your PCP, Care Partner, Long-Term Services and Supports Coordinator (LTS Coordinator or LTSC), and others if necessary. - Making decisions about prior authorization (approval before you can get a service) → Prior authorization (authorization or approval in advance) from your PCP/Care Team or Commonwealth Care Alliance is required for a certain number of services before you receive them.
-Your PCP/Care Team works closely with Commonwealth Care Alliance to arrange for these services when necessary.
-For a full list of services that require prior authorization, please see Benefits Charts in Chapter 4, Section D. While some services do not require a prior authorization, we always encourage you to speak with your PCP/Care Team to make sure you receive all appropriate services.
+- Coordinating covered services Your PCP, along with the other members of your care team, is responsible for coordinating all your medical care.
+Your care team may consist of your PCP, care partner, long-term services coordinator (LTS coordinator or LTSC), and others if necessary. - Assists in making decisions about prior authorization (approval before you can get a service) Approval in advance (prior authorization) from CCA One Care is required for certain services before you receive them.
+Your PCP works closely with Commonwealth Care Alliance to arrange for these services when necessary.
+For a full list of services that require prior authorization, please refer to the Benefits Charts in Chapter 4, Section D. While some services do not require a prior authorization, we always encourage you to speak with your PCP and care team to make sure you receive all appropriate services.

-Once you are enrolled, your Care Partner, PCP and anyone else you choose to have involved as part of your Care Team, such as a family member, will work with you to develop an Individualized Care Plan (ICP) to address your health and support needs, reflecting your personal needs and goals.
-You and your Care Team will reassess your needs at least annually, but more frequently if necessary.
-Your Care Partner will always communicate with you to confirm any changes.
+Once you are enrolled, your care partner, PCP, and anyone else you choose to have involved as part of your care team, such as a caregiver, will work with you to develop an Individualized Care Plan (ICP) to address your health and support needs, reflecting your personal needs and goals.
+You and your care team will reassess your needs at least annually, but more frequently if necessary.
+Your care partner will always communicate with you to confirm any changes.